Dickens Opera House

 What The Dickens Happened?

-William H. Dickens was a wealthy and influential Boulder County businessman, and murder victim.
-He was a famous 19th Century resident of Longmont whose influence is still evident today.
+William H. Dickens was a wealthy and influential Boulder County businessman and murder victim.
+He was a famous 19th-century resident of Longmont whose influence is still evident today.

 Dickens on his McCormick grain binder on his farm in Longmont, Colorado (1900)

 In the late 1800s, Dickens became one of the wealthiest and most influential men in the area.
-Here are some of his many accomplishments in the Longmont community: he organized the first water development project for the area, in 1866 he was appointed as a constable for Boulder County, he helped the Chicago-Colorado Colony settle in present-day Longmont, he was instrumental in getting the Great Western Sugar Factory built in Longmont, he was president of the Farmers Mill and Elevator, and he was founder and director of the Farmers National Bank.
-Dickens became a very successful man over the years, until his mysterious death on Nov.
+Here are some of his many accomplishments in the Longmont community: he organized the first water development project for the area in 1866, he was appointed as a constable for Boulder County, he helped the Chicago-Colorado Colony settle in present-day Longmont, he was instrumental in getting the Great Western Sugar Factory built in Longmont, he was president of the Farmers Mill and Elevator, and he was founder and director of the Farmers National Bank.
+Dickens became a very successful man over the years until his mysterious death on Nov.
 30, 1915.

 bank-vault